Contact Us Today (424) 372-3112

 • You were sentenced to time in county jail

-• Agree to rules and condition of house arrest
+• Agree to rules and conditions of house arrest

 Terms for a California Home Confinement Program

-In most cases, you will be required to remain at your home, but it's possible for the court to order less restrictive terms.
+In most cases, you will be required to remain at your home, but the court can order less restrictive terms.
 Once a criminal court judge grants house arrest, it means you can avoid serving time in jail, as long as you follow the terms and conditions set by the court.

 Common terms and conditions for home confinement include: